All comparisonsTask Managers

 Todoist

-Sunsama fails first because daily planning rituals outweigh short-term benefit.
+Sunsama fails first because it breaks when daily planning rituals outweigh short-term benefit.

 Verdict